'Days Of Our Lives' Star Bryan Dattilo Hints He's Leaving 'DOOL' And Role Of Lucas [Spoilers]

 — Bryan Dattilo (@Bryan_Dattilo) June 13, 2018

-There are some exciting character returns in the works that have Days of Our Lives fans buzzing.
-Kate Mansi is returning to the role of Abigail, at least for a while, and Kyle Lowder is heading back to DOOL too.
+There are some exciting character returns in the works that have Days of our Lives fans buzzing.
+Kate Mansi is returning to the role of Abigail, at least for a while, and Kyle Lowder is heading back to DOOL, too.

-Arianna Zucker’s Nicole, as well as Alison Sweeney’s Sami, will be popping up in Salem soon too, and Jen Lilley has stepped back into the role of Theresa.
-Recent reports also revealed that Farah Fath is reprising her old role of Mimi and as Inquisitr detailed, there’s buzz building that Matthew Ashford will be back as Jack in some fashion soon too.
+Arianna Zucker’s Nicole, as well as Alison Sweeney’s Sami, will be popping up in Salem soon, too, and Jen Lilley has stepped back into the role of Theresa.
+Recent reports also revealed that Farah Fath is reprising her old role of Mimi and as Inquisitr detailed, there’s buzz building that Matthew Ashford will be back as Jack in some fashion soon, too.

 Are all of these big DOOL returns ultimately pushing some other actors out the door?
-Some Days of Our Lives fans are guessing from the wording of Dattilo’s tweet that it wasn’t his choice to leave and Bryan’s followers are devastated to see his post.
+Some Days of our Lives fans are guessing from the wording of Dattilo’s tweet that it wasn’t his choice to leave, and Bryan’s followers are devastated to see his post.
 At the same time, many say that they don’t think the show has fully utilized Dattilo’s talents for years now and everyone hopes that he lands a great gig somewhere else soon.

-If indeed Bryan Dattilo is leaving Days of Our Lives, how will Lucas depart Salem?
+If indeed Bryan Dattilo is leaving Days of our Lives, how will Lucas depart Salem?
 Will he get a happy ending or will fans be left with heartbreak?
-DOOL spoilers should begin to emerge about this departure soon and people will be anxious to know what they can expect.
+DOOL spoilers should begin to emerge about this departure soon, and people will be anxious to know what they can expect.